Coolboyrajat/My-Telegram-Bot/README.md

 - Copy `Postgres Connection URL` and fill `DATABASE_URL` variable with it

 **2. Using MongoDB**
-1. Go to `https://mongodb.com/` and sign-up.
+- Go to [MongoDB]{https://mongodb.com/) and sign-up.
-2. Create Shared Cluster.
+- Click on Create button ⇀ select Shared Cluster with default settings.
-3. Press on `Database` under `Deployment` Header, your created cluster will be there.
+- Press on `Database` under `Deployment` Header, your created cluster will be there.
-5. Press on connect, choose `Allow Acces From Anywhere` and press on `Add IP Address` without editing the ip, then create user.
+- Press on connect, choose `Allow Acces From Anywhere` and press on `Add IP Address` without editing the ip, then create user.
-6. After creating user press on `Choose a connection`, then press on `Connect your application`.
+- After creating user press on `Choose a connection`, then press on `Connect your application`.
 Choose `Driver` **python** and `version` **3.6 or later**.
 7. Copy your `connection string` and replace `<password>` with the password of your user, then press close.

 ------